Vortex Lattice Melting Line in Superconductors with Paramagnetic Pair-Breaking: Summary and Discussion

 \section{Summary and Discussion}

 In the present work, the vortex lattice melting curve in the type II superconductor with moderately strong paramagnetic pair-breaking (PPB) has been theoretically examined by assuming the vortex lattice to have the familiar hexagonal symmetry and hence to be described by the lowest ($n=0$) LL modes of the SC order parameter.
-The present result extends the previous works \cite{Moore,Houghton} to the cases with PPB.
+The present result extends the previous works \cite{Moore,Houghton} constructing the Lindemann criterion of the vortex lattice melting to the cases with PPB.

 Below, let us discuss the magnetic phase diagrams of FeSe \cite{Kasa20,Kasa21,Hardy} as an example of application of the results in the preceding sections.
-The field configuration assumed in the present work corresponds to FeSe in ${\bf H} \parallel c$ where a nearly linear $H_m(T)$-line \cite{Hardy} and the presence of a high field SC (HFSC) phase \cite{Kasa21} were found.
-The nearly linear $H_m(T)$-curve is easily understood based on Fig.1 and Fig.3.
-Clearly, the deviation from the concave melting curve suggesting the $n=0$ LL scaling \cite{Moore,RI591740} is due to moderately strong PPB, and the region in which the $n=0$ LL scaling is visible is limited to the low field range close to $T_{c0}$.
+The field configuration assumed in the present work corresponds to FeSe in ${\bf H} \parallel c$ where a nearly linear $H_m(T)$ in the temperature \cite{Hardy} and a high field SC (HFSC) phase \cite{Kasa21} were found.
+The nearly linear $H_m(T)$-curve is easily understood based on our Fig.1 and Fig.3.
+Clearly, the deviation from the concave melting curve suggesting the $n=0$ LL scaling \cite{Moore} is due to moderately strong PPB, and the region in which the $n=0$ LL scaling is correctly seen is limited to the low field range close to $T_{c0}$.
 It has been argued elsewhere \cite{AI19} that the low field behavior of the melting line is also affected by the strong-coupling effect due to the SC fluctuation itself in a system close to the so-called BCS-BEC crossover regime.